On the training course

 If the film clips won’t play, it may be that you will need to download some standard software that recognises most formats.
 The most reliable one is VLC which you can download from here.

-- We have a designated team on call to help support you in this process, so please do contact email@example.com.
+- We are here to help support you in this process, so please do contact email@example.com.

 - Convincing senior leadership teams about the benefits of mindfulness for both young people and staff can result in invaluable support for your strategies.
 We therefore offer Information Events designed to provide a taste of what mindfulness is like, and its potential benefits.

-MiSP trainers themselves have been through the same process of training, followed by training to teach adult mindfulness courses (.b Foundations, MBSR, MBCT etc), and then followed an extensive trainer pathway with MiSP to become .b / Paws b teacher trainers.
+MiSP trainers themselves have been through the same process of training, followed by training to teach adult mindfulness courses (.b Foundations, MBSR, MBCT etc), and then followed an extensive trainer pathway with MiSP to become teacher trainers.
 The reputation of both MiSP and its trained teachers for providing high quality training and materials stems mainly from the depth of experience on all fronts.

 We welcome those who are interested in becoming a teacher trainer and who meet the following requirements: